AnthonyTornetta/Cosmos/guides/weapons.md

 ## Missiles

 Missiles are excellent at doing large amounts of area-of-effect damage.

-In addition, missile launchers will focus their target and automatically move towards the target if given time to focus.
-This allows them to be far more effective at hitting small targets than laser cannons.
+Missile launchers will focus their target and missiles fired will automatically move towards the target if given time to focus.
+This allows them to be far more effective at hitting fast-moving targets than laser cannons.

-Missiles, however, do very little damage to shields.
-In addition, they require the Missile item as ammunition to fire to be present in one of the ship's storage units.
+Missiles, however, do very little damage to shields and require the Missile item as ammunition to fire.
+The missile item must be present in one of the ship's storage units to be used.